HumanGamer/mc-no-music-delay-mod/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# HG No Music Delay
+This is a mod that removes the delay between playing music, so that it plays all the time.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the CC0 license.